vialliw/Hyperion_Data_Science_Bootcamp/README.md

-# Learning Resources and Setup Guides
+# Tutorial Records/ Setup Guides/ Cheat Sheets/ Documentation

 Some guides come from a lot of trial and error, while others are quite straightforward and only needed for initial setup, making them easy to forget.